 But you won’t.
 No, you won’t.

-‘Cause I make you love me, if you don’t.“
+‘Cause I can’t make you love me, if you don’t.“

 “I Can’t Make You Love Me” is one of those songs that is held up as the gold standard when it comes to ballads.
 It has been covered by superstars like George Michael and Adele and has been used to test the creative chops of aspiring singers on shows like American Idol and Rockstar INXS.
 But, no one quite matches the artistry of Bonnie Raitt.
 As painful as the realizations are that are being expressed in this song, “I Can’t Make You Love Me” stands as one of the most beautiful sounding songs of all time.
 A gift to all of us from a lady who has accrued a lifetime of wisdom of her own from a career as vast and respected as anyone to ever stand upon a stage and sing.
 Enjoy.